gabrielkrieshok/digital-development-guide/learn/hosting-camps-workshops-and-hackathons.md

 - Ask a volunteer to take pictures.
 - Reach out to volunteers/mentors to attend.
 - Send a reminder notice/email to registered participants.
-- Gather materials: computers, sign in sheets, and copies of materials.
+- Gather materials -- computers, sign in sheets, and copies of materials.
 - Create a hashtag (#) so participants can tweet or post.
 - Set up the PPT with a projector.
 - Share your event in case there are local participants you want to reach out to.

 ### During the event

-- Arrive before the event to set up the technology: computer, Wi-Fi, and PPT.
+- Arrive before the event to set up the technology -- computer, Wi-Fi, and PPT.
 - Post the Wi-Fi access code and hashtag signs around the room.
 - Set up a sign in table or electronic check-in process.
 - Have a twitter live feed for the event so participants can see their posts.